 When is the course run?

 We usually hold a beginner's course once a year in the Spring on a Saturday Morning.
-Our next course is due to be held in April 2020 and we are running a waiting list.Courses & Membership.
+This years course has had to be put on hold due to current restrictions and we are update when things change.

 Do I need any specialist equipment in order to do the course?